MtechnikX/appList/README.md

 # The Great App List
-I like building things, and I espeically love things that challenge the way I think or how I approach them.
+I like building things, and I especially love things that challenge the way I think or how I approach them.

 ## Social
 - Imzy Clone (dorker)